palittaUniBO/Sketched-and-truncated-Krylov4MatrixEqs/README.md

 ArXiv: 2311.16019

 This software is intended to reproduce the numerical experiments illustrated in the manuscript mentioned above.
+The software has been developed by using Matlab, version 2022b.
+The function lyap.m of the Matlab Control Toolbox is required.

 Please, acknowledge our work by citing our manuscript whenever you use the software provided here in your research.